hashicorp/nomad/website/source/docs/drivers/docker.html.md

 Typically when you create a Docker container you configure the service to start listening on a port (or ports) when you start the container.
 For example, redis starts listening on `6379` when you `Docker run redis`.
-Nomad supports this by mapping the random port to the port inside the container.
+Nomad can support this by mapping a random port on the host machine to the port inside the container.

 You need to tell Nomad which ports your container is using so Nomad can map allocated ports for you.
 You do so by specifying a **numeric port value** for